Giselle Cruzado Melendez

 About

-Giselle is Peruvian of Indigenous American descent, with Spanish and Asian heritage.
-She is a passionate forester that completed a bachelor’s degree in forestry engineer at the UNALM-Peru, and a Master of Science in forest resources (Conservation of ecosystems) at the University of São Paulo-Brazil.
-Currently, she is undertaking a PhD at the Fenner School of Environment & Society looking to engage with Aboriginal women to explore how their participation in natural resources-based value chains enables women to fulfil their aspirations.
+Giselle is a Peruvian mestiza living in Ngunnawal Country, which is known as Canberra in Australia.
+She is a passionate forester who holds a bachelor’s degree in forestry engineering from UNALM-Peru and a Master of Science in Forest Resources (Conservation of Ecosystems) from the University of São Paulo, Brazil.
+Currently, she is undertaking a PhD at the Fenner School of Environment & Society, looking to engage with Aboriginal women to explore how their participation in natural resources-based value chains enables women to fulfil their aspirations.

-Giselle has experience working with independent non-governmental organizations with various Indigenous communities in Peru, mainly in Integrated Conservation and Development Projects.
-As a forester practitioner, she has had the opportunity of working closely with Indigenous women and men from the highland’s forests, aiming to tackle problems as illegal deforestation, achieve sustainable forests practices, and exploring economic alternatives, for example their participation in the non-timber forests products markets.
+Giselle has experience working with independent, non-governmental organizations and various Indigenous communities in Peru, primarily in Integrated Conservation and Development Projects.
+As a forester practitioner, she has had the opportunity to work closely with Indigenous women and men from the Peruvian forests, aiming to tackle problems such as illegal deforestation, achieve sustainable forest practices, and explore economic alternatives, for example, their participation in the non-timber forest products markets.

-Giselle is interested in continuing to collaborate with Indigenous peoples, and especially with Indigenous women, providing safe spaces and platforms for their community-led and individual initiatives in the space of Women, Culture and Development.
+Giselle is interested in continuing to collaborate with Indigenous peoples, particularly with Indigenous women, to provide safe spaces and platforms for their community-led and individual initiatives.
+Theoretically, Giselle delves into the topic of Women, Culture, and Development.

 Affiliations